 Medical Cannabis Outreach began in Colorado, where the owner and founder, Eric Sweatt, worked as a medical marijuana cultivator.
 It would be through his sincere interest and passion about the benefits of medical cannabis that he started growing plants for people (six per patient), learning about proper dosing, and helping them find a medical marijuana doctor to start the process so they could legally get a medical marijuana card.

 Eventually, Eric and his wife, Caprice Sweatt, co-founder of Medical Cannabis Outreach, moved to Illinois to continue doing the work they are so passionate about.
-They started off holding seminars for prospective patients back in 2015, and now have seven locations throughout the state where residents have access to all the services they need to get a medical marijuana license.
+They started off holding seminars for prospective patients back in 2015, and now have eight locations throughout Illinois, Colorado, and Missouri where residents have access to all the services they need to get a medical marijuana license.
 This includes everything from getting qualified by a medical marijuana doctor, submitting an application, and paying the mandated state fee to getting their photo and fingerprint taken for the medical card itself.

 It’s a true testament to the Sweatts’ passion for helping people that they have stayed persistent in keeping their business up and running, even when obstacles arise.
 And they have overcome a lot.